merreeves/merreeves/README.md

 ### Hi there 👋

-🌱 I’m currently learning GitHub
+🌱 I’m currently learning GitBash and GitHub
 \
-📫 How to reach me: email: reevel5@mcmaster.ca
+📫 email: reevel5@mcmaster.ca
 <!--
 **merreeves/merreeves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.